longyahui/Home/_pages/about.md

   - /about.html
 ---
 # BIOGRAPHY
-Dr. Yahui Long is a research scientist at A * STAR in Singapore.
+Dr. Long is a research scientist at A * STAR in Singapore.
 He received his Ph.D degree in Computer Science from Hunan University in 2021 and has been a visiting student at Nanyang Technological University and A*STAR from 2019 to 2021, under the supervision of Prof. [Xiaoli LI](https://scholar.google.com/citations?user=E3yQKloAAAAJ&hl=en) (IEEE Fellow) and Prof. [Chee Keong KWOH](https://scholar.google.com/citations?user=jVn0wDMAAAAJ&hl=en).
-During Ph.D., he was awarded with National (Chinese) Scholarship in 2020.

 # RESEARCH FOCUS
 Advanced deep learning technologies have enabled the characterization of tissue complexity and provided biological insights into spatial organization within tissues.
-My research is focused on developing deep learning models to analyze single-cell genomic and spatial transcriptomics data.
-By systematically integrating multi-view or multi-omics data, my aim is to develop user-friendly and computationally efficient tools for both research and clinical applications.
+Dr. Long's research focus is on developing AI models to analyze single-cell genomic and spatial transcriptomics data.
+Dr. Long's long-term research goals aim to bridge the gap between computational advancements and practical applications in biological research, ultimately contributing to a deeper understanding of health and disease.

 Specifically, my research interests include:

 **1. Deep Learning**
-- Generative AI for biological application
+- Generative AI for biological applications
-- Graph Neural Network for large-scale graph mining
+- Graph Foundation Model
-- Self-supervised learning
-- Transfer Learning

 **2. Single-cell Omics and Spatial Transcriptomics Analysis**
 - Spatial/single-cell multi-omics integration